slesty/embeddedtube/README.md

 Known issues:
-1. Having to refresh the page almost every time.
+1. Having to refresh the page if you click on a new video.
-2. if you click on the side videos on the right it will load them on top of each other.(I know how to fix.)
+2. if you click on the side videos on the right it will load them on top of each other.
 3. Clicking the youtube Button(top right) does not stop the video.